As an Amazon Associate, I earn from qualifying purchases.

 Variations

-• I used chives, but thinly sliced green onions or finely minced purple/red onion works great as well.
-Dried chives work as well.
+• I used fresh chives, but thinly sliced green onions or finely minced purple/red onion works great as well.

-• Dill relish, finely minced pickles, pickled shallots, or capers give a delicious vinegary bite to this recipe.
+• The addition of dill pickle relish, finely minced pickles, pickled shallots, or capers gives a delicious vinegary bite to this recipe.

 • Sub in 1-2 tsp of dried dill instead of fresh.